 - 1/2 tsp seasoned pepper, or to taste Lawry's preferred

 - 1/4-1/2 tsp red pepper flakes, or to taste

-- 2 Tbsp dried parsley largely for color
+- 2 Tbsp dried parsley mainly for color, optional

 - 1 cup real mayonnaise Hellman's preferred